-Finance lease receivables Dec 31 2021 Dec 31 2020
+Finance lease receivables Dec 31 2022 Dec 31 2021

-Net carrying amount 610 1,442
+Net carrying amount - 610

-Present value of minimum lease payments 610 1,442
+Present value of minimum lease payments - 610

-Within 1 year 610 832
+Within 1 year - 610

-In 1 to 5 years - 610
+In 1 to 5 years - -

 Over 5 years - -

-26. Foreign exchange differences
+25. Foreign exchange differences

 Exchange differences disclosed in the consolidated statement of comprehensive income, other than differences resulting from financial instruments measured at fair value, are presented in Note 15.3.
-In 2021 and 2020, there were no exchange differences disclosed in other comprehensive income as a component of equity.
+In 2022 and 2021, there were no exchange differences disclosed in other comprehensive income as a component of equity.

-27. Security over assets of the IPOPEMA Securities Group
+26. Security over assets of the IPOPEMA Securities Group

-Both in 2021 and 2020, the Group's assets were used as security for working capital overdraft facilities (see Note 14.3.2).
+Both in 2022 and 2021, the Group's assets were used as security for working capital overdraft facilities (see Note 14.3.2).

-As at December 31st 2021, the Group identified the following security interests in assets: a PLN 4m bank deposit, blank promissory notes with promissory note declarations, a power of attorney to bank accounts (used as security for an overdraft facility) and a security deposit of EUR 1.5m securing settlement of transactions on foreign stock exchanges.
+As at December 31st 2022, the Group identified the following security interests in assets: a PLN 4m bank deposit, blank promissory notes with promissory note declarations, a power of attorney to bank accounts (used as security for an overdraft facility) and a security deposit of EUR 1.5m securing settlement of transactions on foreign stock exchanges.

-28. Litigation and administrative proceedings.
+27. Litigation and administrative proceedings.
 Inspections at the Group companies

-28.1.
+27.1.
 Litigation and administrative proceedings

-On July 27th 2016, IPOPEMA TFI received a certified copy of a statement of claim filed by Górnośląskie Przedsiębiorstwo Wodociągów S.A. of Katowice ("GPW"), in which GPW sought payment of PLN 20,554,900.90 for an alleged financial loss incurred by GPW as a result of its investment in investment certificates of one of the dedicated funds managed by IPOPEMA TFI (a closed-end private equity fund).
+On July 27th 2016, IPOPEMA TFI received a certified copy of a statement of claim filed by Górnośląskie Przedsiębiorstwo Wodociągów S.A. of Katowice ("GPW"), in which GPW sought payment of PLN 20.6m for an alleged financial loss incurred by GPW as a result of its investment in investment certificates of one of the dedicated funds managed by IPOPEMA TFI (a closed-end private equity fund).
 IPOPEMA TFI considers GPW's claims to be groundless and is seeking to have the action dismissed.
-It filed a response to the statement of claim and further pleadings with the court and is participating in successive procedural steps.
-For those reasons, IPOPEMA TFI has not recognised any provision for potential costs related to the claim.
-By the date of these consolidated financial statements, a number of hearings were held.
-Given the complex factual and legal circumstances and the operation of the Polish judicial system, it is difficult at this point to predict the outcome of the proceedings or the date of their conclusion.
+It filed a response to the statement of claim with the court and has participated in successive procedural steps.
+By the date of this report, several hearings were held, with some of the witnesses heard.
+Given the complex factual and legal circumstances and the operation of the Polish judicial system, it is not possible at this point to predict the date of conclusion or the outcome of the proceedings.